Aruupaka/AI4EO-Project/README.md

     └── ...
     ```

-2. Run the Jupyter Notebook to perform model training and evaluation:
+2. Run the Jupyter Notebook to perform model training and evaluation.You can change the values of epoch, test_size, random_state, etc. when using it to run the notebook.

 ## Project Structure